Neyunse/vne/sphinx/source/quickstart.rst

 **Simple dialog**

-to start writing your stories you must edit :file:`scenes/first.kag`, this file is very easy to edit.
+to start writing your stories you must edit :file:`scenes/first.script`, this file is very easy to edit.
 No experience is required programming experience is not required, as it is plain text.

 .. code-block::
-   :caption: scenes/first.kag
+   :caption: scenes/first.script

    # This is a dialog without an assigned character.
    Hello world!

-|product| is prepared to be easy to use, the :file:`*.kag` files placed inside :file:`scene/**` are interpreted as labels or levels, so each file is unique.
+|product| is prepared to be easy to use, the :file:`*.script` files placed inside :file:`scene/**` are interpreted as labels or levels, so each file is unique.

 **Add characters**

-You can add your own characters easily, |product| use :file:`system/characters.kag` as a starting point for you to define your characters.
+You can add your own characters easily, |product| use :file:`system/characters.script` as a starting point for you to define your characters.

 .. code-block::
-   :caption: scenes/first.kag
+   :caption: scenes/first.script

    @char k as "Kuro"

-then in your file :file:`scenes/first.kag` you can use it in an easy way.
+then in your file :file:`scenes/first.script` you can use it in an easy way.

 .. code-block::
-   :caption: scenes/first.kag
+   :caption: scenes/first.script

    k: Hello world!

 **Adding Sprites & Backgrounds**

 .. code-block::
-   :caption: scenes/first.kag
+   :caption: scenes/first.script

    @bg school
    @sprite kuro